- How do I register for this service?

-The Maternal Mental Health Service is a specialist service that provides assessment, support and psychological care for people who develop moderate to severe mental health difficulties relating to their maternity experience.
-This includes people who have experienced:
+The Maternal Loss Psychology Service is a specialist service that provides assessment, support and psychological interventions for those who develop moderate to severe mental health difficulties relating to infant loss including:

 It is important that you get the right support.
 In the first instance, contact your GP, midwife or health visitor and let them know what you are experiencing and ask them to make a referral to this service.

-Who is this service for: People across Northamptonshire with moderate to severe mental health condition related to their maternity experience.
+Who is this service for: People across Northamptonshire with moderate to severe mental health condition related to the above criteria.